joshybobo/alx-higher_level_programming/0x00-python-hello_world/README.md

-Python Hello world program uses the print function to print hello world.
+"Python Hello world program uses the print function to print hello world".
 That will be visible on the output screen.
 The basic way to produce an output in python programming is by using the print() function, where you can pass none or more expressions separated by commas.